-Akros Middle School uses a 4 tiered approach to develop literacy across all ages.
-The first tier is for our targeted students that receive direct instruction in the classroom.
-Tier 2 students are receiving instruction using the SIM's model which is an evidence based strategy that was adopted by the leadership of the building.
-[1] Tier 3 students will be instructed using the SIM's model as well as a smaller class size and usually pull out interventions.
-Students will be able to gradually get reduced interventions and move into different tiers through evidence based testing.
-Tier 4 most intensive that would require separate classroom with one-on-one teaching
+Edge Learning, Inc. will also use a 3 tiered approach to develop literacy across all ages.
+The first tier is for our targeted students that receive direct instruction in the classroom utilizing the Universal Design for Learning Strategies.
+Tier 2 students are receiving additional instruction using iReady resources which are evidence based strategies that follow a structured literacy process.
+Students in grades 4 and 5 will use Just Words, which is a program that emphasizes phonemic awareness, phonics, word study, and spelling.
+Tier 3 students will be instructed in a smaller class size and receive additional interventions.
+Students will be able to gradually get reduced interventions and move into different tiers through evidence based testing with iReady and Just Words.